%1

 “My inspiration for the mixed media artwork is to show that humanity is kindness.
 We all come in difference shapes and colors.
 Displaying unity and kindness in color.”

-Honorable Mention: Ronald Chung
+Finalist: Ronald Chung

 “I decided to communicate the word and meaning of "kindness" by utilizing both symbols and letters.
 I settled on my interpretation of the Berkeley Public Library building covered with kindness symbols graffiti and an Aesop quote (emanating from inside the Library).